 Tracing data can be configured to send to various backends, either directly or via an agent.
 Solr can send traces directly in OTLP/gRPC and Jaeger/Thrift formats.
 You can support many other destinations and cloud providers by installing an agent on each node and sending traces to localhost.

-A sampled distributed tracing query request on Jaeger looks like this:
+A sampled distributed tracing query request displayed in Jaeger UI looks like this:

 TracerConfigurator is a class used to provide an instance of

 These are pluggable, and each plugin is shipped as a Solr Module:

 opentelemetry module supports OTLP over gRPC or HTTP.

 jaegertracer-configurator module supports the Jaeger format over the Thrift transport.

 solr.xml looks like this:

 <tracerConfig name="tracerConfig" class="org.apache.solr.opentelemetry.OtelTracerConfigurator" />

 By doing this, some backends like DataDog are supported out of the box since datadog-java-agent uses Javaagent to register a